Bear in mind, I could be wrong.

 - Read the update stream at status.manley.org

 - Use your favorite feed reader/news aggregator to get the updates from this RSS feed or this JSON feed.
-I use News Explorer on all my devices.
+I use News Explorer to read feeds on all my devices.

 - Follow me on Micro.blog: @michaelsmanley